 Time: 10.00 am to 5.00 pm

 The 12th FOCIR Conference brought together economists and international experts to discuss the future of Catalan economic diplomacy.
 Recent political and social events have brought the viability of a future Catalan state to the centre of the debate and have shown that exports are the key.
 It is already a fact that Catalan society exports more and more every day.
 Data from last year shows that exports increased some 13.5%, a new historical record.
-Several surveys published recently, including one from the PIMEC (Association of Micro, small and medium-sized enterprises of Catalonia), have also shown that as many as 81.5% of those questioned believe that an independent Catalonia would be economically viable.
+Several surveys published recently, including one by PIMEC (Association of Micro, Small and Medium-Sized Enterprises of Catalonia), have also shown that as many as 81.5% of those questioned believe that an independent Catalonia would be economically viable.
 But what perspectives are there currently for Catalan economic diplomacy?

 Programme and participants

-This was the key question addressed at the 12th FOCIR (Federation of Internationally Recognised Catalan Organisations) Conference which took place on the 10 November at the Institut d’Estudis Catalans (IEC) – Institute for Catalan Studies.
-“Economic diplomacy: time to export Catalonia” was the title of the conference which brought together the following experts: Guillem López Casasnovas, Lecturer in economics at Pompeu Fabra University; Elisenda Paluzie, Dean of the Faculty of Economics and Business at the University of Barcelona; Joaquim Llimona, President of the PIMEC Foundation; Joan Josep Berbel, Director of Invest in Catalonia at ACC10; Jordi Martí, Councillor for Presidency and Territory at Barcelona City Council; Francesc de Paula Gambús of the Directorate-General for Foreign Affairs at the Generalitat – Catalan Regional Government; Jordi Quera, Vice-President of FOCIR; Huub J.M.
+The conference which brought together the following experts: Guillem López Casasnovas, Lecturer in economics at Pompeu Fabra University; Elisenda Paluzie, Dean of the Faculty of Economics and Business at the University of Barcelona; Joaquim Llimona, President of the PIMEC Foundation; Joan Josep Berbel, Director of Invest in Catalonia at ACCIÓ; Jordi Martí, Councillor for Presidency and Territory at Barcelona City Council; Francesc de Paula Gambús of the Directorate-General for Foreign Affairs at the Generalitat – Catalan Regional Government; Jordi Quera, Vice-President of FOCIR; Huub J.M.
 Ruël, Lecturer at the University of Twente and expert in economic and commercial diplomacy; Mònica Sabata, President of FOCIR; Àngel Messeguer, Fellow of the Institut d’Estudis Catalans and Shaun Riordan, former British Diplomat and author of “The New Diplomacy” (Polity, 2002).